wenlng/gonacli/README.md

 |  callback   |   *C.char   |       -        |  Function   |

 ### The returntype field type of the configuration file
-<p>The returntype field has no callback type</p>
+The `returntype` field has no callback type

 ### array type
-<p>When there are multiple levels when returning, it is not recommended to use in the returntype</p>
+When there are multiple levels when returning, it is not recommended to use in the `returntype`

-<p>1.
-The "array" type received in Golang is a string "*C.Char" type, which needs to be use "[]interface{}" and "json.Unmarshal"</p>
+1. The `array` type received in Golang is a string `*C.Char` type, which needs to be use `[]interface{}` and `json.Unmarshal`

-<p>2.
-The "array" type is when Golang returns "*C.Char" type, use "json.Marshal"</p>
+2. The `array` type is when Golang returns `*C.Char` type, use `json.Marshal`

-<p>3.
-The "array" type is an Array type when JavaScript is passed, but currently only supports one layer when receiving.
-Please use string method to return multiple layers in Golang, and then use JavaScript's "JSON.parse"</p>
+3. The `array` type is an Array type when JavaScript is passed, but currently only supports one layer when receiving.
+Please use string method to return multiple layers in Golang, and then use JavaScript's `JSON.parse`

 ### object type
-<p>When there are multiple levels when returning, it is not recommended to use in the returntype</p>
+When there are multiple levels when returning, it is not recommended to use in the `returntype`

-<p>1.
-The "object" type received in Golang is a string type.
-You need to use "[string]interface{}" and "json.Unmarshal"</p>
+1. The `object` type received in Golang is a string type.
+You need to use `[string]interface{}` and `json.Unmarshal`

-<p>2.
-2. The "object" type is when Golang returns "*C.Char" type, use "json.Marshal"</p>
+2. The `object` type is when Golang returns `*C.Char` type, use `json.Marshal`

-<p>3.
-The "object" type is an Object type when JavaScript is passed, but currently only supports one layer when receiving.
-Please use string method to return multiple layers in Golang, and then use JavaScript's "JSON.parse"</p>
+3. The `object` type is an Object type when JavaScript is passed, but currently only supports one layer when receiving.
+Please use string method to return multiple layers in Golang, and then use JavaScript's `JSON.parse`

 <br/>

 ## JavaScript Sync Call

-/goaddon.json
+`/goaddon.json`

 ``` json
 {
   "name": "demoaddon",